AlexSapoznikov/node-alexa-starter-kit/readme.md

 The purpose of this starter kit is to boost up Amazon Alexa custom skill development speed.
 This starter kit simplifies development of multiple skills within a single project.
 It generates configuration (intent schemas, utterances, slot values) for Amazon Developer Console automatically and stores them for each skill separately.
 No changes (or minimal changes for more complex skills) needed in server code.
+Development in local machine is done using express.
 Server restarts itself and new configuration is regenerated automatically when code is changed.
 In that way the changes can be tested immediately unless intent names, utterances or slots are changed (in which case configuration should be updated on amazon developer console).
+This kit is able to run custom skills in express server and also deploy to AWS lambda.

 **This kit uses <a href="https://www.npmjs.com/package/alexa-app">alexa-app</a> module, visit the page for more information about functionality and customizing server if needed.**